wssimms/gssquared/Docs/Documentation.md

 There is a standardized device interface that ProDOS supports, called Pascal.
 This may be what became known as the SmartPort / ProDOS block-device interface.
 See above.

-## Other Devices

-### Thunderclock

-From "ThunderClock_Plus.pdf"

-For direct hardware access to a TCP (ThunderClock Plus):

-* Raise strobe for at least 40uS.
-  * CREG is 0xC0S0 (where S is slot number plus 8).
-  * Set bit STB (bit 2, value 0x04) high, and store the command plus the STB bit to card.
-  * Then set same value back with the STB low.
-* Then the data to be shifted out is 10 nibbles worth, 4 bits each.
-  * Seems like the high bit (bit 7) of CREG.
-Code does:

-CLK = $2
-STB = $4

-uPD1990AC hookup:
-	bit 0 = data in (to clock)
-	bit 1 = CLK
-	bit 2 = STB
-	bit 3 = C0
-	bit 4 = C1
-	bit 5 = C2
-	bit 7 = data out (to cpu)

-  LDA CREG,Y
-  ASL  ; data out bit to carry
-  ROR TEMP2 ; carry into bit 7 of TEMP2

-They call pushing data the the clock "IN".
-Reading data from the clock is "OUT".

-Reads the in bit.
-Sets the out bit.
-Then raises and lowers the clock.
-TIMRD = $18 - this puts it into read mode.
-They just use the same routine for both IN and OUT, depending on the mode.
-How weird.

-SO.

-When we get the strobe plus command $18, (bits 0b0001 1100):
-* calculate current time values, store into a 40-bit buffer.
-* each cycle where they then read and tick the clock, shift that
-* the 'read' just reads either the lowest or the highest bit, whichever it is.

-nibble 0: month (1 - 12 binary)
-nibble 1: day of week (0 - 6 BCD)
-nibble 2: date (tens place, 0-3 BCD) nibble 3: date units (0-9 BCD)
-nibble 4: hour (tens place, 0-2 BCD) nibble 5: hour units (0-9 BCD)
-nibble 6: minute (tens place, 0-5 BCD) nibble 7: minute units (0-9 BCD)
-nibble 8: second (tens place, 0-5 BCD) nibble 9: second units (0-9 BCD)

-So we need state tracking of the strobe; and state tracking of the 'clock' bit.

 # Building